zchee/golang-wiki/Mobile.md

 contains only a small set of packages that focus on:

 * App control and configuration
-* OpenGL ES 2 bindings
+* OpenGL ES 2 and ES 3 bindings
 * Asset management
 * Event management
 * Experimental packages include OpenAL bindings, audio, font, sprite and motion sensors